rijkvp/blink/README.md

 ## Installation

-You can download the latest executable from [GitHub releases](https://github.com/rijkvp/blink/releases).
+You can download the latest binaries from [GitHub releases](https://github.com/rijkvp/blink/releases).

 ## Usage